enix/banana/README.md

 export VAULT_TOKEN=some.token
 ```

+> When using the CLI in dev environment, add the switch `--skip-tls-verify` to all `bananadm` commands.

-On the very first time, you'll need to init some policies:
+On the very first time, you'll need to init some stuff:

 ```bash
 bananadm init
 ```

-> When using the CLI in dev environment, add the switch `--skip-tls-verify` to all `bananadm` commands.

 `bananadm` is now ready for use and you're done setting up banana.